trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-3.md

 ![https://vinepair.com/wp-content/uploads/2016/06/Cellar-HEAD.jpg](https://vinepair.com/wp-content/uploads/2016/06/Cellar-HEAD.jpg)

-This time, let's use the single asset template.
-It is the opposite of the previous NFT template because:
+In the third part, the single asset template is employed.
+This contrasts with the earlier NFT template in the following ways:

 - you have a unique `token_id`, so only 1 wine collection
 - you have a certain quantity of items in the same collection

-To sum up, you are producing wine bottles from the same collection with `n` quantity.
+In essence, you are producing wine bottles from the same collection with `n` quantity.

 Keep your code from previous training or get the solution [here](https://github.com/marigold-dev/training-nft-2/tree/main/solution)